-If there is no other regular income and no factory depreciation or amortisation, then operating profit is equal to EBITDA.
+If there is no other regular income and no factory depreciation or amortization, then operating profit is equal to EBITDA.

-Operating Profits is the profit from the regular business operations of a company before interest and depreciation.
-If there is no other regular income and no factory depreciation or amortisation, then operating profit is equal to EBITDA.
+Operating Profit is the profit from the regular business operations of a company before interest and depreciation.
+If there is no other regular income and no factory depreciation or amortization, then operating profit is equal to EBITDA.

 Operating Margin % (OPM%)

 Operating margin is the percentage of operating profit over sales.
 This show the profitability of a business.
-For example, if Operating margin are 10% then it means, on sale of every 100 rupees, company is earning Rs.
-10. If company reduces its sales prices, then its margin declines, sometimes company reduces its product prices to gain over competitors but if raw material prices are not controlled then margin declines.
-In such cases, we see that overall sales are increased but profits are not as increased as expected that happens due to lesser margins.
-But in long run, this turn beneficial when competitor is out of market then company, hike its product price then sales is not declined (as no choice left with consumer), and margins are increased resulting in high profits for the company.
+For example, if the Operating margin is 10% then it means, on sale of every 100 rupees, the company is earning Rs.
+10. If the company reduces its sales prices, then its margin declines, sometimes company reduces its product prices to gain over competitors but if raw material prices are not controlled then margin declines.
+In such cases, we see that overall sales are increased but profits are not as increased as expected which happens due to lesser margins.
+But in long run, this turns beneficial when a competitor is out of the market then the company, hikes its product price then sales is not declined (as no choice left to the consumer), and margins are increased resulting in high profits for the company.

 Book Value per share